Dekilist/yfinance-close-scanner/README.md

-# Futu After-Hours Pattern Scanner
+# Futu Closed Pattern Scanner

-This is a read-only Python GUI for scanning U.S. stocks by after-hours activity plus the technical traits from the requirement document.
+This is a read-only Python GUI for scanning U.S. stocks by closed activity plus the technical traits from the requirement document.

 It does not trade, unlock trading, store passwords, or place orders.